mvitor/k8s-service-mesh/k8s-gateway-api-vbeta/README.md

-# Kubernetes Gateway API tutorial with NGINX controller
+# Kubernetes Gateway API tutorial

+## Kubernetes Gateway API

+Gateway API is an open source project managed by the Kubernetes Network Special Interest Group (SIG‑NETWORK) community to improve and standardize service networking in Kubernetes.

-## Gateway API Announcement
+### Gateway API Beta Announcement

-Recently Kubernet SIG Network team has announced the alpha release of Gateway API
+Recently Kubernetes SIG-Network team has announced the v0.5.0 release of Gateway API, Kubernetes Gateway API is graduating to Beta.

 ### Why Gateway API